DewofyourYouth/DewofyourYouth.github.io/_posts/2018-07-17-three-things-i-like-this-week.md

 [Flutter](https://flutter.io/) is Google's new (at least it's new for me) SDK for making native apps for Android and iOS.
 I've never really been a huge fan of React-Native (I usually just go for Ionic if I need to make a quick app) and I find that this new framework makes allot more sense to me.

 I like the prospect of making Native apps like this.
 It's also backed by Google.
-I'm hoping keep pushing this framework.
+I'm hoping Google keeps pushing this framework.

 ### [Hello Chinese](http://www.hellochinese.cc/)